-To participate in the McNair Scholars Program, the U.S. Department of Education requires that students meet the following criteria:
+To participate in the McNair Scholars Program, the U.S. Department of Education requires that participants are:

-- are a Sophomore or Junior with a cumulative GPA of 3.0 or above;
+- Sophomore or Junior with a cumulative GPA of 3.0 or above; and

 In addition, students qualify on either one or both of the following:

 - Income eligible (see guidelines) and of first-generation status (neither parent has a bachelor's degree)

 - A member of a group historically underrepresented in graduate education, including Black, Hispanic, American Indian, Alaskan Native, Native Hawaiian, and Pacific Islanders.